CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 At the end of each management report, especially in case-related reports, there should always be clearly prioritized policy proposals with realistic estimates of the expected implementation effort.
 This ensures that a necessary management decision can be made without unnecessary delays.

 The information security management report should be personally presented to senior management by a member of the IS management team.
 Thus, key priorities such as existing or imminent safety deficiencies can be emphasized.
-The member of the IS management team is also directly available for queries and further explanations, which experience has shown has accelerated the decision-making process.In addition, personal contact is also important to better prepare for leadership decisions and mitigate problems in advance.
+The member of the IS management team is also directly available for queries and further explanations, which experience has shown has accelerated the decision-making process.
+In addition, personal contact is also important to better prepare for leadership decisions and mitigate problems in advance.
 It would also be helpful if a member of the management level with the appropriate professional background and interest is available as a contact person.
 Personal contact offers the opportunity to establish a "small service route", the existence of which can prove advantageous in emergencies.

 ** management decisions **